BillJr99/Ursinus-CS173/_pages/Modules/ArrayDrills/exercise-drill-array3sort.md

     pos.includes("1,3,7.1,8,9")
   incorrectchecks:
     - incorrectcheck: |
+        pos.includes("7,3,1.9,1,8")
+      feedback: "Try again: You put the elements in the array, but you didn't sort them."
+    - incorrectcheck: |
+        pos.includes("7,3,1.9,8,1")
+      feedback: "Try again: You put the elements in descending order instead of ascending order."
+    - incorrectcheck: |
         pos.includes("0,0,0")
       feedback: "Try again: It looks like you forgot to fill in the array you returned with elements."
     - incorrectcheck: |